Pages from the book, "The Philosophy and Science of Health"--Dr.

 syndrome, elevated blood sugar, systemic candida, impaired carbohydrate

-neuropathy as well as many more of today's disgraceful epidemic disorders
+as well as many more of today's disgraceful epidemic disorders were

-sooner or later you will experience one or more of its symptoms as the
+or later you will experience one or more of its symptoms as the disease

-disease rapidly worsens.
-It is now common practice to refer to these
+rapidly worsens.
+It is now common practice to refer to these symptoms

-symptoms as if they were separable, independent diseases with separate,
+as if they were separable, independent diseases with separate, unrelated

 It is true that many of these symptoms can and sometimes do result from

-to disguise the causative role of diabetes and to justify expensive,
+disguise the causative role of diabetes and to justify expensive, ineffective

-of this article, you are going to know that.
-You're going to know why
+this article, you are going to know that.
+You're going to know why it

-it.
-You are also probably going to be angry at what a handful of greedy
+You are also probably going to be angry at what a handful of greedy people

-people have surreptitiously done to the entire orthodox medical community
+have surreptitiously done to the entire orthodox medical community and

 The Diabetes Industry

-by step from its dubious origins in the early 20th century.
-In the last
+step from its dubious origins in the early 20th century.
+In the last 80

 voices that attempt to point out the fraud involved in modern diabetes

-it depends heavily upon the faith of the believer.
-So successful has
+depends heavily upon the faith of the believer.
+So successful has it become

-it become that it verges on blasphemy to suggest that, in most cases,
+that it verges on blasphemy to suggest that, in most cases, the kindly

-the kindly high priest with the stethoscope draped prominently around
+high priest with the stethoscope draped prominently around his neck is

-his neck is a charlatan and a fraud.
-In the large majority of cases,
+a charlatan and a fraud.
+In the large majority of cases, he has never

-almost totally subverted the original intent of our regulatory agencies.
+totally subverted the original intent of our regulatory agencies.
+They

-They routinely approve death-dealing, ineffective drugs with insufficient
+routinely approve death-dealing, ineffective drugs with insufficient testing.

-testing.
-Former commissioner of the FDA, Dr Herbert Ley, in testimony
+Former commissioner of the FDA, Dr Herbert Ley, in testimony before a

-before a US Senate hearing, commented: "People think the FDA is
+US Senate hearing, commented: "People think the FDA is protecting

-protecting them.
+them.
 It isn't.
-What the FDA is doing and what the public
+What the FDA is doing and what the public thinks it's

 The financial and political influence of this medical community dominates

-change, in America it is still difficult to find employer group medical
+in America it is still difficult to find employer group medical insurance

-insurance to cover effective alternative medical treatments.
-Orthodox
+to cover effective alternative medical treatments.
+Orthodox coverage is

-coverage is standard in all states.
+standard in all states.
 Alternative medicine is not.
-For
+For example, there

-example, there are only 1,400 licensed naturopaths in 11 states compared
+are only 1,400 licensed naturopaths in 11 states compared to over 3.4

-to over 3.4 million orthodox licensees in 50 states.3 Generally, only
+million orthodox licensees in 50 states.3 Generally, only approved treatments

-approved treatments from licensed, credentialled practitioners are insurable.
+from licensed, credentialled practitioners are insurable.
+This, in effect,

 The financial and political influence of this medical community completely